TheOdinProject/curriculum/ruby_on_rails/apis/securing_api_keys.md

 bin/rails credentials:edit
 ```

-VSCode will automatically open up a decrypted version of `credentials.yml.enc`.
+VSCode will automatically open up a new file on your VSCode tab, which is a decrypted version of `credentials.yml.enc`.
 You'll notice there is already a `secret_key_base` key already available in this file.
 This key is responsible for different kind of encryption operations throughout your Rails app, keep that in mind and do not modify it.
 Let's say we want to protect these secrets:

 ```yaml
 # ...